 Potrero Gateway Park is a community initiative to improve the neglected space around 101 and under the freeway, between San Bruno, Vermont, 17th and 18th streets.
 Major design goals are to improve the safety, cleanliness and usability of the open space.
-The project is a partnership between the community and different state and local agencies including Caltrans, Department of Public Works (DPW) and SF Parks Alliance.
-SF Parks Alliance is the fiscal sponsor of the project.
+The project is a partnership between the community and different state and local agencies including Caltrans, Department of Public Works (DPW) and The Dogpatch & Northwest Potrero Hill Green Benefit District.
+The Dogpatch & Northwest Potrero Hill Green Benefit District will be the fiscal sponsor of the project.

 Beginning in February 2013, the steering committee worked with broader community and Bionic to conduct four community design meetings.
 The final outcome of this process was a comprehensive conceptual design for the project which is now being used to win funding and sponsorships from the city, local businesses and other state programs.

 With the Conceptual Design Plan completed the Steering Committee reached out to D10 Supervisor Cohen who engaged Public Works Director Mohammend Nuru resulting in a Project Manager, Kelli Rudnick being assigned to the project.
-In 2014 and 2015 the Committee created a video, held a fundraiser reaching 150 people, concluded 3 meetings with Caltrans resulting in a complete review of the conceptual design, hired a construction estimator to cost the entire project, won a $200K Complete Neighborhoods Grant, and began reaching out the the Eastern Neighborhoods Community Advisory Committee for a funding recommendation.
+In 2014 and 2015 the Committee created a video, held a fundraiser raising $18,000 and reaching 150 people, concluded 3 meetings with Caltrans resulting in a complete review of the conceptual design, hired a construction estimator to cost the entire project, won a $200K Complete Neighborhoods Grant, and reached out the the Eastern Neighborhoods Community Advisory Committee for a funding.
+On October 19,2016, the ENCAC awarded the Potrero Gateway Loop Steering committee of MUNA $1.75M towards the $2.5M goal for the first stage of the project.

 Click on the picture to get the full view.